 Each piece from the brand is handwoven from Turkish cotton by local artisan families and master craftspeople in Turkey.

-Handcrafted from responsibly-sourced buffalo horn from Hanoi, Vietnam, Hathorway’s pocket-sized hair and beard combs are an earthy chic statement piece for him, her, or them.
+Handcrafted from responsibly-sourced buffalo horn from Hanoi, Vietnam, Hathorway’s charm bracelet is an earthy chic statement piece.

 Hathorway is an eco-fashion brand creating earth-minded luxe accessories from natural and repurposed materials sourced from Vietnam, Thailand, and South Korea.
 All makers earn fair wages and work in safe environments.